lldpd/lldpd/README.md

         # Or, for the latest version:
         brew install https://raw.github.com/vincentbernat/lldpd/master/osx/lldpd.rb

- 2. Build an OS X installer package which should work on the same version of OS X:
+ 2. Build an macOS installer package which should work on the same version of macOS:

         mkdir build && cd build
         ../configure --prefix=/usr/local --localstatedir=/var --sysconfdir=/private/etc --with-embedded-libevent \
             --without-snmp
         make -C osx pkg

-    If you want to compile for an older version of OS X, you need to find the right SDK and issues commands like those:
+    If you want to compile for an older version of macOS, you need to find the right SDK and issues commands like those:

         SDK=/Developer/SDKs/MacOSX10.6.sdk